 We also supply “Message in a Bottle” and “Message in a Wallet” items.
 These are freely available from Doctor’s Surgeries or Chemists and are for use by those that are on medication or have life threatening conditions.
 Details of the medication or ailment are entered onto a form which is either placed in the wallet or into the bottle in the refrigerator.
-A notice is displayed in a conspicuous place so that should the patient be unconscious when the Medics arrive they are aware that the full details of the condition are available.
+A notice is displayed in a conspicuous place in the home so that should the patient be unconscious when the Medics arrive they are aware of the medical details of the condition.
 For further details please contact us

 As a result of the generosity of the local people at Christmas time we also prepare and distribute 120 food parcels to those in need.
 These are gratefully received and bring a little cheer to many people who have a very lonely Christmas.